wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-deploy-meetings/includes/2-set-up-users.md

 Teams offers a great deal of functionality that can be customized by each customer.
-Your company will have to decide which features it is appropriate to deploy.
+Your company will have to decide which features it's appropriate to deploy.

 In our scenario of a software development company, audio and video conferences are used for daily stand-up meetings, customer communication, and other parts of the Agile software development process.
 You want to start planning for Microsoft Teams meetings by learning how you can manage user access.

 Here, you learn how to set users up on Teams meetings by using the Microsoft 365 admin center, PowerShell, or Teams meetings policies.

 ## Manage user access to Teams